-- 1.1.1 The issue of IPTV came up during discussions on consultation paper on "Convergence and Competition in Broadcasting and Telecommunication" during January 2006.
-The various issues related with the provisioning of IPTV were examined and an amendment in Cable Television Network (Regulation) Act 1995 was proposed. - 1.1.2 However on further discussions with various stakeholders it was felt that some additional analysis is needed and accordingly, the proposed draft modification in the Cable Television Networks (Regulation) Act 1995 was withdrawn. - 1.1.3 The Authority analyzed various issues raised during discussion and identified certain grey areas regarding provision of IPTV.
+- 1.1.1 The issue of provision of IPTV services came up during discussions on consultation paper on "Convergence and Competition in Broadcasting and Telecommunication" during January 2006.
+The inclination to provide IP TV services both by telecom licensees and cable TV operators indicate convergence.
+The increasing acceptability of IP networks and power to deliver different services will boost convergence.
+The existing regulatory framework may be confronted with blurring boundaries among various licensing provisions and level playing field across sectors.
+However solutions have to be worked out within existing framework at present. - 1.1.2 Initially stake holders pointed violation of certain clauses of Cable Television Network (Regulation) Act 1995 while providing IPTV services.
+TRAI examined the issues and an amendment in Cable Television Network (Regulation) Act 1995 was proposed.
+However after discussions with various stakeholders it was felt that further analysis is needed and accordingly, the proposed draft modification in the Cable Television Networks (Regulation) Act 1995 was withdrawn. - 1.1.3 The Authority analyzed various issues raised during discussion and identified certain grey areas regarding provision of IPTV.
 A letter highlighting grey areas was sent to Ministry of Telecommunications as well as to Ministry of Information and Broadcasting for their consideration so as to bring clarity on the issue.
-Subsequently, a core group was formed by the concerned ministries to look into the issues regarding provision of IPTV and give its recommendations. - 1.1.4 In the meantime, the Authority deliberated the whole issue of provisioning of IPTV by telecom operators and cable operators and issued a position paper on IPTV, which analysed various methods to provide IPTV and associated regulatory issues to bring clarity on regulatory provisions and licensing requirements.
+Subsequently, a core group was formed by the concerned ministries to look into the issues regarding provision of IPTV and give its recommendations.

-1.1.5 In line with the Authority's consultative approach, TRAI obtained comments of the stakeholders on the position paper before finalizing the recommendations.
+- 1.1.4 In the meantime, the Authority deliberated the whole issue of provisioning of IPTV by telecom operators and cable operators and issued a position paper on IPTV, which analysed various methods to provide IPTV and associated regulatory issues to bring clarity on regulatory provisions and licensing requirements. - In line with the Authority's consultative approach, TRAI 1.1.5 obtained comments of the stakeholders on the position paper before finalizing the recommendations.
+Even draft recommendations were put on TRAI website on 28th Nov 2007and stake holders were asked to give their comments by 6th Dec 2007.
 The Authority deliberated on various issues emanating from the written submissions of the stakeholders and International practices.
 The Comments of stakeholders have been compiled and are given at annexure II.
 The recommendations have been structured in chapters' two to four.
 Chapter 2 on "Operations of IPTV Network" deals with technical details of IPTV services.
-Chapter 3 on "Regulatory Issues" analyses various issues regarding provisioning of IPTV service including content regulation, non discriminatory provisioning of content to IPTV 4 service providers.
-Chapter is compilation of recommendations on IPTV.
+Chapter 3 on "Regulatory Issues" analyses various issues regarding provisioning of IPTV service including content regulation, non discriminatory provisioning of content to IPTV service providers.
+Chapter 4 is compilation of recommendations on IPTV.